dondi/GRNsight/database/expression-database/README.md

 ### Overview

-The pipeline starts with raw CSV files containing expression and rate data.
+The pipeline starts with raw CSV files containing expression, productio, and degradation rate data.
 These files are processed by a preprocessing step that cleans and prepares the data for loading.
 A loader script then inserts the processed data into the database.
 All data ultimately populates the `gene_expression` schema.

 ### Scripts